harihara-rajan/Natural_Image_Classification/README.md

 Logging is used to record information about the script's execution.
 It starts by logging the beginning of the "Data Ingestion" stage.

-## Data Ingestion Stage:
+## Data Ingestion Stage (Stage 02):

 - The `IngestDataPipeline` class is instantiated, and its `main` method is called to execute the data ingestion stage.
-- Logging records the completion of the "Data Ingestion" stage.
+- Logging records the completion of the "Data Ingestion" stage. `IngestDataPipeline` calls `IngestDataComponent` class
+- The `IngestDataComponent` class is a fundamental component designed for the data ingestion stage in a machine learning pipeline.
+This class facilitates the downloading and extraction of data from a specified source, with a focus on utilizing the Kaggle API for this purpose.

 ## Base Model Generator Stage (Stage 02):

-- The script contains a try-except block to handle exceptions during the execution of the "Base Model Generator" stage (`BaseModelPipeline`).
+- The script contains a try-except block to handle exceptions during the execution of the "Base Model Generator" stage (`BaseModelPipeline`). `BaseModelPipeline` calls `BaseModelGeneratorComponent` class
+- `BaseModelGeneratorComponent` is a class designed for generating base and actual deep learning models using TensorFlow and Keras.
+It includes functionalities for loading a pre-trained base model, modifying it to create an actual model with customizable configurations, and saving the models.
 - If successful, it prints messages indicating the start and end of the stage.
 - Any exceptions raised during this stage are re-raised.

 ## Model Training Stage (Stage 03):

-- Another try-except block is used to handle exceptions during the execution of the "Model Training" stage (`ModelTrainingPipeline`).
+- Another try-except block is used to handle exceptions during the execution of the "Model Training" stage (`ModelTrainingPipeline`). `ModelTrainingPipeline` calls `TrainingComponent` class
+- `TrainingComponent` is a class designed to streamline the process of training and evaluating a deep learning model using TensorFlow and Keras.
+It includes functionalities for loading a pre-trained model, performing a train-test split, and training the model with specified callbacks.
 - If successful, it prints messages indicating the start and end of the stage.
 - Any exceptions raised during this stage are re-raised.

 ## Model Evaluation Stage (Stage 04):

-- Another try-except block is used to handle exceptions during the execution of the "Model Evaluation" stage (`ModelEvaluationPipeline`).
+- Another try-except block is used to handle exceptions during the execution of the "Model Evaluation" stage (`ModelEvaluationPipeline`). `ModelEvaluationPipeline` calls `ModelEvaluation`
+- `ModelEvaluation` is a class designed for evaluating a trained deep learning model using TensorFlow and Keras.
+It includes functionalities for loading a trained model, preparing a validation data generator, and conducting evaluation.
+The evaluation results are then saved as a JSON file.
 - If successful, it prints messages indicating the start and end of the stage.
 - Any exceptions raised during this stage are re-raised.